backupbrew/switchbrew/Filesystem services.md

 verifying what seems to be the second signature in the [NCA header](NCA%20Format.md "wikilink").
 Note that if verifying the NPDM(?) signature is successful, and verifying that second signature fails, it will throw an error and abort.

 # fsp-srv

+This is
+"nn::fssrv::sf::IFileSystemProxy".

 | Cmd  | Name                                                                                   |
 | ---- | -------------------------------------------------------------------------------------- |